20 February 1894 attacks: Preparations and bombings

 Désiré Pauwels was an anarchist militant closely associated with Henry.
 Already active in anarchist activism since at least 1885, when he founded the group 'Anarchist Youth of Saint-Denis', Pauwels met several other anarchists in the circles he frequented, such as Auguste Vaillant and Sébastien Faure, with whom he later came into conflict.
 By this time, Pauwels was already making bombs and managed to evade French police surveillance on multiple occasions.
 After seeking refuge in Luxembourg and subsequently being expelled from the country, he returned to Paris in 1892.
 By then, Pauwels had gained a reputation for being a violent and 'unbalanced' figure within the anarchist circles he evolved in.

 Four hours after the Café Terminus bombing, upon learning of the explosion, Pauwels may have gone with the three other friends of Henry—Armand Matha, Ortiz, and Millet—to the room he occupied.
 The militants managed to bypass the concierge and carried enough explosives with them to produce between twelve and fifteen bombs.
 He decided to take action while his companion, Henry, was in prison awaiting trial.
 On the evening of 12 February 1894, the same day as the Café Terminus bombing, Pauwels rented a room at the Hôtel des Carmes, posing as a traveler arriving from Barcelona, which he did by speaking Spanish with an employee.
 He brought luggage that likely contained the explosives he used to assemble the bombs.

 On 20 February 1894, eight days later, Pauwels went to two "even shabbier" hotels, hotel Calabresi located on 69 Rue Saint-Jacques and the other on 47 Faubourg Saint-Martin.
 He placed bombs in the two rooms he rented there, designed to explode as soon as the doors were opened.
 The militant then sent two notes to two different police stations, presenting himself as a certain Étienne Rabardy – in reality, the identity of one of his coworkers whose papers he had stolen – and announcing his intention to commit suicide.
-In these notes, he requested that the two policers responsible for the arrest of Ravachol come to see him.
+In these notes, he requested that the two officers responsible for the arrest of Ravachol come to see him.
 These requests were not followed up, and the police instead decided to send different officers to assess the situation.

-On Rue Saint-Jacques, the officer dispatched to investigate opened the door with one of the hotel’s concierges.
+On Rue Saint-Jacques, the officer dispatched to investigate opened the door with one of the hotel's concierges.
 The bomb exploded, injuring both lightly and striking Madame Calabresi, the owner's wife, who was sleeping when the explosions happened.
 She died from her injuries in the following days.
 At the other hotel, the officer managed to open the door without the bomb detonating.
 After analyzing this second bomb, it appeared to the police that a similar explosive device had been planted in a bank a few days earlier, although it was not certain that Pauwels was responsible.